Breast Revision Philadelphia, PA | Dr. Scott Chapin

 “Double bubble” is used to describe a specific type of breast augmentation complication following surgery.
 Double bubble occurs when an implant drops down behind the natural fold (inframammary crease), causing a second bulge below the natural crease of the breast.
 This migration creates an unnatural line across the bottom (lower pole) of the breast that is particularly visible when the arms are lifted above the head.

-The most common causes of double bubble are:
+The most common causes of double bubble are because:

 - Implants were not the proper size in the original breast augmentation procedure.
 If an implant was too heavy for the chest wall, it can cause the supporting tissue to stretch, allowing the implant to drop down below the inframammary crease